 Operation Christmas Child

-Children In Need 2018 was a huge success.
+Children In Need 2019 was a huge success.
 Thank you all so much for your generous donations and efforts - we will update you further when the total has been counted.
 Last year we raised £685.

 Well done to everyone, we have raised over £1700 again at our annual Autumn Fair.
 Thank You!

 £268 raised on selling Christmas Cards designed by the children.

 Comic Relief 2019

 Doing something funny for money!
 We had a great time on Comic Relief having funny faces and funny hair.
 You raised over £700!
 Amazing!
 Thank you!

 Scroll down and see what we got up to last year....

 You raised £513 for Macmillan with our coffee and cake afternoon